WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 * Have a look of ABCD cover letter when is ready
+  * KW: We need to add in a lot more detail to the paper and the checklist first, but happy for you to start on drafting the cover letter if it is motivating!

 _________

 ### Date: 18 September 2019